-About 99.999% of fully vaccinated Americans have not had a deadly Covid-19 breakthrough case, CDC data shows - Local News 8
+About 99.999% of fully vaccinated Americans have not had a deadly COVID-19 breakthrough case, CDC data shows - Local News 8

 By Deidre McPhillips and Christina Maxouris, CNN

-More than 99.999% of people fully vaccinated against Covid-19 have not had a breakthrough case resulting in hospitalization or death, according to the latest data from the US Centers for Disease Control and Prevention.
+More than 99.99% of people fully vaccinated against COVID-19 have not had a breakthrough case resulting in hospitalization or death, according to the latest data from the US Centers for Disease Control and Prevention.

 Most of the breakthrough cases — about 74% — occurred among adults 65 or older.